An Easy, Well-Balanced Pasta That Features Crispy Pancetta

 What’s The Best Shape Of Pasta To Use?

-For this particular recipe, we really love a short tube-shaped pasta.
-Something where the sauce (and peas and pancetta!) can get trapped inside of every bite.
-We mean that in the best possible way.
+For this particular recipe, use a short tube-shaped pasta.
+Something where the sauce (and peas and pancetta!) can get trapped inside every bite.
+We mean that in the best way possible.

 I will be absolutely shocked if this does not become a staple in your kitchen.
 It’s that good.